 Residents' rights were promoted by the measures and actions which were implemented by the provider, person in charge and the staff team.
 The provider ensured that the centre was well resourced and that residents could freely access their local community, nearby towns and shopping areas.
 The person in charge displayed information on rights and reviews which were facilitated in the centre aimed to promote residents' welfare and wellbeing.
-In addition, the inspector observed staff interacting with the resident in a kind and respectful manner and daily notes which were reviewed indicated that the best interests of residents was to the forefront of care.
+In addition, the inspector observed staff interacting with residents in a kind and respectful manner and daily notes which were reviewed indicated that the best interests of residents was to the forefront of care.
+In addition, staff spoken with discussed about a residents right to decline a medical procedure through informed consent and this was monitored by the medical team to offer further choice if the resident wished to change their mind.

-Overall, the inspector found that the resident was were well supported in this centre and they were supported by a staff team who knew their needs and care preferences.
+Overall, the inspector found that residents were well supported in this centre and they were supported by a staff team who knew their needs and care preferences which were focused on the aging profile in this centre.